 My aim is to have a completely Vegan and Cruelty-Free kit eventually.
 If you’re interested to know more about cruelty-free makeup, then pop back soon.
 I’ll be writing some more blog pieces about the products I’ve tested and what has made it into my kit.
 Or if you have a cruelty free or vegan product you think I need to try, please get in contact.
 I’d love to hear about it!

 Who knows what the next couple of years will bring but right now owning my own business, continuing to watch it and my family grow is pretty awesome.

 Oh and in case you are wondering, I’m not still on the tube!
 It’s taken me a few days to finish this blog but I’ve loved writing it.
-I hope at least one of you that reads it will take something positive from it, perhaps spur you on in your career or encourage to discover what is important to you, but I also wonder if it will affect you in the same enlightening way it has for me, just writing it.
+I hope at least one of you who reads it will take something positive from it.
+Perhaps spur you on in your career or encourage you to discover what is important to you.
+But I also wonder if it will affect you in the same enlightening way it has for me, just writing it.